The Thurman Brisben Center

 What does it cost to run a 24-hour-a-day, staffed, safe and secure, 80-bed emergency homeless center?

-What does this average $28.88 per day/per client provide to clients?
+What does this average $32 per day, per client provide?

 A safe and secure environment, in a 24 hours a day, seven days a week, staffed shelter.
-It includes meals, case management services, recovery and support programs, laundry, internet/computer access.
-It is temporary shelter providing a "second chance" to the homeless in our community.
+It includes meals, case management services, laundry, internet/computer access.
+It is temporary shelter providing a second chance to the homeless in our community.

-In FY 2015 what jurisdiction had the homeless been living before coming to Brisben?
+In FY 2017-2018 in what jurisdiction residents living before coming to Brisben?

 - Fredericksburg — 35 percent (186)